What we learned from week 3 of the NFL season

 With plenty of defense, and just one ground game, Pittsburgh bet that the team, starting 11-0 in 2020, could emerge as a Super Bowl contender again.
 It may still be so.
 Pittsburgh started this 2021 season with a resounding victory at Buffalo.
 But on Sunday, we learned that riding through another full season would be very difficult.

-AFC North’s Forever doormat went to Heinz Field and won Pittsburgh, 24–10.
+The Cincinnati Bengals, AFC North’s forever doormat, went to Heinz Field and won Pittsburgh, 24–10.

 Burrow, a second-year quarterback recovering from a serious knee injury last season, finished 14-for-18 with a 122.9 passer rating for 172 yards.
-The Steelers’ talented secondary clashed with Burrow and his former LSU teammate Jammer Chase, who caught two of his three touchdown passes.
+The Steelers’ talented secondary clashed with Burrow and his former Louisiana state teammate Jammer Chase, who caught two of his three touchdown passes.

 Roethlisberger bowled a ridiculous 58 times, which is almost 38 times more than coach Mike Tomlin.
-Nazi Harris, drafted in the first round to change the ethos of this offense, has not been able to dominate fronts like in Alabama and that remade Steelers line may have had something to do with it.
+Nazi Harris, drafted in the first round to change the ethos of this offense, hasn’t dominated the fronts the way he did in Alabama, and that remade Steelers line may have had something to do with it.

 Pittsburgh fell early, not being able to play a clock-controlled run game and possibly couldn’t help but wonder if Roethlisberger would be able to stay in this division.